Download or consult our engagement kit that includes information on the Declaration, the Act and other resources.

-As the next step, the Government of Canada will work in consultation and cooperation with First Nations, Inuit and the Métis Nation to:
+As the next step, the Government of Canada is working in consultation and cooperation with First Nations, Inuit and Métis to:

-- Take all measures necessary to ensure the consistency of federal laws with the Declaration
+- Develop measures necessary to ensure the consistency of federal laws with the Declaration

 - Develop an action plan to achieve the objectives of the Declaration

-- Develop annual reports on progress and submit them to Parliament
+- Develop annual reports on progress and submit to, or table in, Parliament

 The Act requires that the action plan be developed as soon as possible and no later than two years after the coming into force of the Act, which means it needs to be completed by June 2023.